junclemente/ADS502-FinalProject/README.md

 This project is part of the ADS-502 course in the Applied Data Science Program at the University of San Diego.

-_--Project Status: [Planned]_
+_--Project Status: In Progress_

 - Define Purpose - _In Progress_
 - Obtain Data - **Completed**
-- Explore and Clean Data - _In Progress_
+- Explore and Clean Data - **Completed**
-- Determine data mining task
+- Determine data mining task - **Completed**
+  - Use EDA to determine features that are correlated to the target
-- Choose data mining methods
+- Choose data mining methods - _In Progress_
+  - Decision Tree
+  - Random Forest
+  - Naive Bayes
+  - Logistic Regression
+  - k-Nearest Neigbor
+  - Neural Network
 - Apply methods and select final model
 - Evaluate performance